-Our food web structure was specifically designed to address the variability in trophic pathways within GoM foodwebs that channel energy towards the prey of ABT larvae (either efficiently or inefficiently) or to the multiple plankton taxa that are not suitable prey for ABT larvae (Fig. 1).
-The model includes three inorganic N classes (NO3-, NH4+, and N2) and three non-living organic matter pools (DOM, small detritus, and large detritus).
-It includes four phytoplankton: Trichodesmium, picophytoplankton (assumed to be potentially diazotrophic), diatoms, and mixotrophic flagellates.
-It also includes heterotrophic bacteria, heterotrophic nanoflagellates, and microzooplankton.
-Six suspensionfeeding mesozooplankton are included: appendicularians (the only suspension feeders capable of feeding on cyanobacteria and heterotrophic bacteria), vertically-migrating calanoid copepods, non-verticallymigrating calanoid copepods, cladocerans, other non-verticallymigrating herbivorous suspension feeders, and other vertically-migrating herbivorous suspension feeders.
+Our food web structure was specifically designed to address the variability in trophic pathways within GoM foodwebs that channel energy toward the prey of ABT larvae (either efficiently or inefficiently) or to the multiple plankton taxa that are not suitable prey for the ABT larvae (Fig. 1).
+The model includes three inorganic N classes (NO_3^- , NH_4^+ and N_2) and three non-living organic matter pools [dissolved organic matter (DOM), small detritus and large detritus].
+It includes four phytoplankton: Trichodesmium, picophytoplankton (assumed to be potentially diazotrophic), diatoms and mixotrophic flagellates.
+It also includes heterotrophic bacteria, heterotrophic nanoflagellates and microzooplankton.
+Six suspension-feeding mesozooplankton are included: appendicularians (the only suspension feeders capable of feeding on cyanobacteria and heterotrophic bacteria), vertically migrating calanoid copepods, non-vertically migrating calanoid copepods, cladocerans, other nonvertically migrating herbivorous suspension feeders and other vertically migrating herbivorous suspension feeders.
 It includes two small predatory mesozooplankton: chaetognaths and poecilostomatoid copepods.
-It also includes 4 "higher trophic levels" that serve as closure terms in the model: preflexion ABT larvae, postflexion ABT larvae, other planktivorous fish, and predatory gelatinous zooplankton (e.g., ctenophores and cnidarians).
-ABT are assumed to feed on microzooplankton, appendicularians, cladocerans, non-verticallymigrating calanoid copepods, and poecilostomatoid copepods.
-Piscivory is not included in the model, because field results showed that ichthyoplankton are not important prey to the 3-9 mm larvae (Shiroza et al., this issue).
+It also includes four 'higher TLs' that serve as closure terms in the model: preflexion ABT larvae, postflexion ABT larvae, other planktivorous fish and predatory gelatinous zooplankton (e.g. ctenophores and cnidarians).
+ABT are assumed to feed on microzooplankton, appendicularians, cladocerans, non-vertically migrating calanoid copepods and poecilostomatoid copepods.
+Piscivory is not included in the model because field results showed that ichthyoplankton are not important prev to the 3-9-mm larvae (Shiroza et al., this issue).
 However, piscivory should be added if the model is used for larger larvae or in regions with higher ichthyoplankton densities.
 Other trophic pathways are determined based on known predator-prey relationships.
 Because ABT larvae feed only in the mixed layer, we include two layers in the model: upper euphotic zone (0-50 m) and deep euphotic zone (50-100 m on C1; 50-85 m on C5).
 All model compartments are identical, except that ABT larvae only exist in the upper euphotic zone.
-The two layers are connected through upward flux of nitrate, downward flux of sinking particles and the motions of verticalmigratory taxa, which are assumed to freely migrate into and between the two layers during the night, but reside beneath the euphotic zone (i.e., outside the model) during the day.
-Inputs to the model include upwelled
+The two layers are connected through upward flux of nitrate, downward flux of sinking particles and the motions of vertical-migratory taxa, which are assumed to freely migrate into and between the two layers during the night, but reside beneath the euphotic zone (i.e. outside the model) during the day.
+Inputs to the model include upwelled nitrate, diazotrophy and lateral advection of particulate organic matter (POM) and DOM.
+Closure terms include secondary production of higher TLs, sinking of large detritus, sinking of diatoms, sinking of mixotrophic flagellates and excretion from vertical migratory taxa beneath the euphotic zone.
+We assume Redfield stoichiometry for all model flows, which allows us to relate respiration to ammonium excretion.
+We thus use the term 'respiration' when relating respiratory or excretory fluxes to primary production and the term 'excretion' when discussing nutrient recycling.
+Supplementary Table SI (see online supplementary data at Journal of Plankton Research online) shows all model flows